fhiso/tsc-governance/strategy.md

 standard templating technology places more tangible restrictions on the implementation.
-Citation elements may not contain sub-elements, though they may still have structure in the form of typed data or through a microformats; nor may they be pointers or references to other structures.
+Citation elements may not contain sub-elements, though they may still have structure in the form of typed data or through a microformat; nor may they be pointers or references to other structures.
 Elements may be multi-valued where appropriate: that is, a source may have multiple citation elements of the same type.
 Meaning should only be associated with the order of values if it is tolerable